fl4p/Fugu2/README.md

 # Coils
 - Choose inductivity L (link TODO)
 - Choose core geometry (toroids have low stray inductance) and size (depends on power needs).
 Choose core materials.
 Sendust aka KoolMu is a good choice.
 It is an alloy powder, composite of metal and plastic, distributed air gap.
+  - toroid sizes that make sense: T130, T184, T225/T226
+  - sendust has high saturation current, so T130 works. however, wire diameter is limited because it just doesn't fit through
+  - smaller cores have smaller A_l value, so need more turns => more copper loss
 - Choose wire gauge and strands (consider DC loss and skin effect)
 - Compute num windings with A_L value and target L
 - Designers: [micrometals](https://www.micrometals.com/design-and-applications/design-tools/inductor-designer/)